madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 demote (SS n) = S (demote n)
 ```

-But the opposite direction would have a signature `Nat -> SNat n`.
-Let's try to
+But the opposite direction would have a signature `Nat -> SNat n`{.haskell}.
-write that.
+Let's try to write that.

 ```haskell
 promoteAttempt :: Nat -> SNat n